Bryan-Larson12/slackline-assessment/README.md

-# Slackline Technical Assessment
+# Stackline Technical Assessment

-This is Bryan Larson's submission for the Slackline technical assessment.
+This is Bryan Larson's submission for the Stackline technical assessment.

 The main libraries utilized are React, Redux, and Material UI.